twilio-labs/twilio-style/packages/eslint-config-twilio/README.md

 ### Prettier

-If you want to allow your IDE to auto-format your code as you save it, then create a `.prettierrc.js` and add:
+If you want to allow your IDE to auto-format your code as you save it, then create `.prettierrc.js` and add:

 ```js
 const baseConfig = require('./node_modules/eslint-config-twilio/rules/prettier');